Erica Sjöström

-Erica Sjöström, born 30 June 1970 in Tierp, Sweden, is a Swedish female singer and saxophonist.
-Since 1999. she has been the singer in Swedish band the Drifters.
+Erica Sjöström (born 1970) is a Swedish singer and saxophonist.
+Since 1999, she has been the singer in Swedish band the Drifters.

+She was born and raised in Tierps kyrkby, Tierp Municipality, Sweden.
 She began her career in 1992 in the part-time band Manges orkester from Tierp.
 Manges participated at Svenska dansbandsmästerskapen in 1994 and 1996, reaching the finals.

 In 1999, she won the "Sångmicken" contest in Ekebo.
 She has been awarded five Guldklaven awards in Malung, personal as "wind musician of the year" and "singer of the year", and together with the other bandmembers of the Drifters in the categories "band of the year" and "song of the year".

-In 2010, she could also be heard performing a duet with Scotts recording the song "In a Moment Like This".
+In 2010, she was featured in the television series Dansbandsbrudar.
+She could also be heard performing a duet with Scotts recording the song "In a Moment Like This".